Research

 Image of the gamma-ray sky, courtesy the HAWC facility.

-In addition to the astronomy group, several members of the broader physics community at MSU study particle and neutrino astrophysics: MSU is a member of the High Altitude Water Cherenkov Experiment (Tollefson), the IceCube South Pole Neutrino Observatory (DeYoung, Whitehorn), and the T2K experiment (Mahn).
+In addition to the astronomy group, several members of the broader physics community at MSU study particle and neutrino astrophysics: MSU is a member of the High Altitude Water Cherenkov Experiment (Nisa, Tollefson), the IceCube South Pole Neutrino Observatory (DeYoung, Nisa, Whitehorn), the T2K experiment (Mahn), and more broadly Galactic high-energy astrophysics (Zhang).